Ion pump: Noble diode pump

+Triode pump

+The triode pump has a grounded anode and the cathode on negative high voltage (−3 to −7 kV).
+The cathode is a titanium grid.
+Residual gas molecules that get ionized are attracted by the cathode and sputter it, which leads to deposition of Ti on the walls of the pump (the walls between vacuum and atmosphere).
+There, the Ti acts as a getter.
+Furthermore, ions can also be reflected at the Ti cathode and neutralized during the reflection.
+Then, they collide with the (Ti-covered) walls and can be implanted there.
+This mechanism is responsible for pumping noble gases, which are not bound by chemical reactions with the getter.

 Applications

-Ion pumps are commonly used in ultra-high vacuum (UHV) systems, as they can attain ultimate pressures less than 10^{−11} mbar.
+Ion pumps are commonly used in ultra-high vacuum (UHV) systems, as they can attain ultimate pressures below 10^{−11} mbar.
 In contrast to other common UHV pumps, such as turbomolecular pumps and diffusion pumps, ion pumps have no moving parts and use no oil.
 They are therefore clean, need little maintenance, and produce no vibrations.
 These advantages make ion pumps well-suited for use in scanning probe microscopy, molecular beam epitaxy and other high-precision apparatuses.

+Ion pumps cannot start at atmospheric pressure but only at low pressures.
+Typically, a turbomolecular pump or sorption pump is used for pumping from atmosphere to about 10^{−6} mbar (or lower); then the ion pump can be started.

 Radicals

 Recent work has suggested that free radicals escaping from ion pumps can influence the results of some experiments.